Introducing the community to the most cutting-edge methods of data acquisition and analysis through direct training

 For 3D markerless pose estimation based on transfer learning with deep neural networks

-MOVED TO VIRTUAL!
-Application of Machine Learning Tools to OMICs in Neuroscience
+VIRTUAL Application of Machine Learning Tools to OMICs in Neuroscience

 Supported by the Chan Zuckerberg Initiative, the Office of Neuroscience Research, the Neurogenomics and Informatics Center, the McDonnell Genome Institute, the Department of Genetics and the WashU Postdoc Society (WUPS).